 Don’t forget to go SLOW.

-You can set up a band in a rack or use a hip circle around your elbow area.
-As you lower, the band tension builds around your chest to help you push from the bottom.
+As you lower your body, the band tension builds around your chest to help you push from the bottom.

 I love these because It really does help us learn how a full push-up should feel.